 I mean, there are a dozen alternatives.
 You can do an MSc, a professional degree, you can jump right into doing a Ph.D. or you can move into industry and try your luck with finding the job of your dreams.
 So, why do an often expensive and time-consuming MBA?
 What makes this degree one of the most sought-after degrees in higher education?
 What is the admission process and why does the MBA statement of purpose weigh heavily in it?

 An MBA program is a bridge that connects industry to academia and a person who holds one is often referred to as a scholar-practitioner (fancy name!) meaning that they are academics who are rooted in business.
 An MBA holder is valued in academia, but they are, well, glorified in industry and here is why:

 1. An MBA degree is proof of competency

-Admission to an MBA program is not for everyone and this fact is well known in industry (don’t worry, we are here to help you get in).
+Admission to an MBA program is not for everyone, and this fact is well-known in the industry (don’t worry, we are here to help you get in).
 A candidate who secures admission and completes the program is viewed as determined and competent.

 2. The Curriculum